Warehouse Barcode Systems: Setup and Best Practices

 - Scan the storage location to confirm you're at the right spot

-- Scan the item to confirm you're taking the right product
+- Scan the item to confirm you're picking the right product

 - Confirm quantity picked

-Pick accuracy: Without barcodes, pick error rates typically run 1-3% (1-3 wrong items per 100 picked).
-With barcode-verified picking, error rates drop below 0.1%.
-For a warehouse shipping 1,000 orders daily, that's the difference between 10-30 customer complaints and near-zero.
+Pick accuracy: Without barcodes, error rates typically run 1-3% (1-3 wrong items per 100 picked).
+With barcode verification, that drops below 0.1%.
+If you're shipping 1,000 orders a day, that's the difference between 10-30 customer complaints and practically zero.

 Packing and Shipping